Rakusan was always interested in demonstrating the traditional art of woodblock printing to friends, guests, and other potential clients.

 Rakusan also specially prepared process sets for important clients who commissioned them.

-However, Rakusan process sets are very rare and to date only five (all from after World War II) have been even partially documented in any detail.
+However, Rakusan process sets are very rare and to date only five (all from after World War II) have been even partially documented.

 These include process sets for three sizes of prints: cards, oban and dai-oban.